0800 197 6026 Get help now

 Taking out more credit

 Lots of people take out credit for all sorts of items such as buying new business equipment, a new car or a new sofa.
-Doing a business and household budget will help you work out how much you might be able to pay on a monthly basis.
-Think carefully about whether you can afford this and shop around for the best deals.
+Your budget will help you work out how much you might be able to pay on a monthly basis.
+Think carefully about whether you can afford to take out more credit and shop around for the best deals.

 If you already have debts that you are finding it hard to pay, taking out more credit might mean you struggle to pay your ongoing bills and any other debts you might have.
 Think carefully before you do this.
 Your budget will tell you if you have enough money left over to pay the monthly payments.